seperman/bad-ideas/README.md

 # Bad Ideas
 ### *It is a good idea to install bad ideas!*

-Bad ideas include a collection of bad Python ideas.
+Bad ideas include a collection of bad Python 3 ideas.
+This package is not compatible with Python 2.

-This package is prepared for PyCon 2017 talk: [Magic Method, on the wall, who, now, is the `__fairest__` one of all?](https://us.pycon.org/2017/schedule/presentation/486/)
+Bad Ideas are prepared for PyCon 2017 talk: [Magic Method, on the wall, who, now, is the `__fairest__` one of all?](https://us.pycon.org/2017/schedule/presentation/486/).
+If you have any bad ideas that you want to be added here, let me know!

 # Disclaimer